 Finding the right labeling solution for your lab is a simple way to streamline processes and preserve sample integrity, but first you need to know how to find your ideal match.
 This post will cover three labeling technologies, their benefits, downsides, costs and ideal applications so you can feel confident in making the right labeling decision for your lab.

 Pressure Sensitive Labels

 Traditional adhesive labels have been the most popular barcoding solution in healthcare for decades.
 They can be printed and applied in the lab by technicians and automation equipment, or they can be pre-printed and supplied directly to your lab.
 Over the years specialty labels have been engineered to withstand the chemical exposures and extreme temperatures the healthcare environment requires.
-However, despite pressure sensitive labels having come a long way, they are not a permanent solution and do require hand application to containers.
+However, despite pressure sensitive labels having come a long way, they are not a permanent solution.

 What are the Benefits of Pressure Sensitive Labels?